All About Energy

-I combine painting and photography with computers to create art that can't be easily rendered with either paint or photography, or with any other conventional media.
+By using computers to combine painting and photography, I create art which is not easily rendered with either painting or photography, or with any other conventional media.

 As a teenager I studied painting with Polish artist Leo Cizes and later, at New York’s Art Students League.
-In the 1960s, I became interested in photography, but even before I bought my first camera, I built a darkroom.
-My art has always been about crafting pictures rather than taking pictures.
+In the 1960s, I became interested in photography, but my art has always been about crafting pictures rather than taking pictures.

 In 1968 I, my wife Betty and I, founded Exposure Gallery on New York’s lower East side.
 During the1960’s, I exhibited my work there and at other East Coast galleries.
 A.D.
 Coleman, photography critic of the New York Times at that time described me as a technical master.
 My photographs from that period were one of a kind images individually crafted using bleaches, dyes, and toners.
 You can find examples of this work from the 1960s here.